thejohnfreeman/dotfiles/README.md

 sudo udevadm control --reload-rules && sudo udevadm trigger
 ```

-- Install the [LastPass addon for Firefox](https://addons.mozilla.org/en-US/firefox/addon/lastpass-password-manager/) and log in.
+- Install the [Bitwarden addon for Firefox](https://addons.mozilla.org/en-US/firefox/addon/bitwarden-password-manager/) and log in.

 - Create an SSH key for this machine.
 Never copy the private half anywhere.